TheLab-ms/website-makers/slingfest/index.md

 ## Tickets

 Tickets can be purchased at the gate; $10 for adults (18+), $5 for kids aged 12-17, and free for kids under the age of 12.

-However if purchased in advance, all tickets will cost $5.
-Eventbrite - Purchase Advance Tickets No pets allowed.
+If purchased in advance, tickets will cost $5.
+Please check back for pre-purchase details.

 ## Participants

 Have you built a trebuchet and your HOA won’t let you unleash it upon your neighborhood?

-Bring it to SlingFest 2015 and enter all five competitions!
+Bring it to SlingFest 20156 and enter all five competitions!
 If you’re interested in competing, register on the DFW Trebuchet Facebook page or send an email to info@dfwtrebuchet.com

-## Event Details
+## More Event Details

-* When: Sunday, November 15, 2015 11:00 AM to 4:00 PM
+* When: Sunday, October 30th, 2016 11:00 AM to 4:00 PM
 * Where: Oak Point Park and Nature Preserve, 2801 E Spring Creek Pkwy, Plano, TX 75074
 * Additional Logistic info
 * Rules & Regulations